The savvy social media marketer knows she needs to keep track of her social media analytics, but it can be intimidating to know where to start.

 Instagram really wants you to use it on your mobile device, and requires you to be a business (instead of an individual account, though verified accounts are an exception) to see any meaningful stats.
 Fortunately, once you meet that criteria, you can access a fair amount of information about your activity, content, and audience by navigating to the graph icon in the top right corner of your profile.
 Thankfully, Instagram’s Graph API allows third-party tools (like ours) to display your stats in the desktop app or web browser of your choice.

-One-stop shopping: aggregated social media analytics
+Aggregated social media analytics

 Okay, we’re biased: we like seeing all our social analytics in one spot.
 Social media analysis software can make a marketer’s life easier so she doesn’t have to go channel by channel to access her stats.
 Here’s what we want in a social media analytics app: